tomaszgy/configuration/playbooks/roles/jenkins_analytics/README.md

 which should contain contents of private key used for authentication to checkout github repositories.

-Each credential has an unique id.
-A given credential is identified by its id, and that id can be used by a task to reference the credential.
+Each credential has a unique ID, which is used to match the credential to the task(s) for which it is needed

 Examples of credentials variables: